 Given the growing importance of alternative dispute resolution, in order to be awarded a Litigation and Dispute Resolution Concentration Certificate evidencing successful completion of the program, each student must successfully complete an arbitration, mediation, negotiation or more general alternate dispute resolution offering.

-Following completion of Evidence the participating student will engage in simulated experiential learning in Miami Law’s award winning Litigation Skills Program, directed by Professor Laurence M. Rose, featuring extremely dedicated, experienced and skilled adjunct faculty from the Federal and State bench and bar.
+Following completion of Evidence the participating student will engage in simulated experiential learning in Miami Law’s award winning Litigation Skills Program, featuring extremely dedicated, experienced and skilled adjunct faculty from the Federal and State bench and bar.
 Next, the student will obtain live client experience either in a Miami Law litigation oriented clinic or as a Certified Legal Intern with a governmental agency or legal aid organization, most frequently in the criminal justice system.

 Finally, each student must take two electives from a long list of litigation oriented seminars and courses, one of which must satisfy a writing requirement.
 Included within the seminar offerings satisfying a writing requirement is “The Litigation Structure: Transition to Practice” which features presentations by distinguished guest litigators/trial lawyers/judges and other professionals deeply involved in today’s litigation and alternative dispute resolution civil and criminal universe.